kulsoom-abdullah/nih-cxr-ai/README.md

 ## Next Steps
 - Integrate a foundation model and compare performance against the baseline.
-- Add subgroup analyses (age, gender, view) to results.
+- Add subgroup analyses (age, gender, view) and integrate results into W&B. Evaluate improvement in these subgroups when switching to a foundation model.
-- Log test evaluation metrics and possibly subgroup metrics to W&B.